HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf223.md

 Go to the [HCL Software Support Site/HCL DX Software Fix list](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0013939&sys_kb_id=519ebc84db1c341055f38d6d13961959) for the list of software fixes, including Container Update releases.

 ## All Digital Experience Versions (8.5, 9.0, 9.5)

+### Ability to change the context root or hostname of a Virtual Portal

+=== "Containers"
+    Starting with version 223 it is possible to change the context root or hostname of an already existing Virtual Portal using the administration portlet.
+For more details see: [Using the Virtual Portal Manager administration portlet](../../build_sites/virtual_portal/vp_mgr_portlet/advp_vpmgr_use.html)

+=== "On-Premises"
+    Starting with version 223 it is possible to change the context root or hostname of an already existing Virtual Portal using the administration portlet.
+For more details see: [Using the Virtual Portal Manager administration portlet](../../build_sites/virtual_portal/vp_mgr_portlet/advp_vpmgr_use.html)

 ### Notice of deprecation of Textbox.io Rich Text Editor